Daniel-M-Kelly/Udacity-MLND-Project/MLND_Capstone_Report.md

 The second area that I think could be improved on is the second classifier that I used.
 My research showed that XGBoost is generally one of the highest performing classifiers.
 I did manage to get XGBoost working, however I found that the time it took to run was excessive and I could not properly tune its parameters.
 I believe the problem with using XGBoost is because of the number of features in the dataset that are created when one-hot-encoding the vendors feature.
 When I tried label encoding the vendors feature XGBoost ran at an acceptible speed, however all of the classifiers prediction performance dropped unacceptably low.
 With more time, I would have liked to get XGBoost performing better so I could fully evaluate its performance and possibly increase the accruacy of my model.
 Another option would have been to try using the LightGBM classifier which is similar to XGBoost and is also supposed to produce great results.
 This post has a good comparison of XGBoost and LightGBM. https://www.analyticsvidhya.com/blog/2017/06/which-algorithm-takes-the-crown-light-gbm-vs-xgboost/

-Finally, it may be possible to improve the accuracy of the predictions by taking into consideration other items on a PO.
+It may also be possible to improve the accuracy of the predictions by taking into consideration other items on a PO.
 One PO may have several items on it that are related.
 For example, a concrete purchase order may have 3 items: 1 - the concrete material itself, 2 - a fuel surcharge for the delivery of the concrete, 3 - a disposal fee for leftover concrete.
 The first item, the concrete material, may be a specific mix that has information in its description that indicates it is for a concrete footing and, therefore, should be associated with cost code "03-31-40 concrete material footings".
 The other two items, the fuel surcharg and disposal fee are generic and could apply to any one of many concrete cost codes, however when taken into context with the other item on the PO should also go to the "03-31-40 concrete material footings" cost code.

 Overall I'm sure there is room for improvement of my final result, however this project demonstrated the proof of concept that a machine learning model can use the information in a purchase order to make useful predictions on what the cost code of a purchase order item should be.